selmakcby/selmakocabiyikresume/README.md

-# Adyen Application Website
+# Selma Kocabıyık - Professional Portfolio

-A modern, interactive application website built with Next.js and Tailwind CSS, featuring a professional CV, motivation letter, and an intelligent chatbot.
-This website showcases my application for a position at Adyen with a sleek Vercel-inspired design.
+A modern, interactive portfolio website built with Next.js and Tailwind CSS, featuring a professional CV, motivation letter, and project showcase.
+This website presents my professional background and skills with a sleek Vercel-inspired design.

 ## ✨ Features